caviha/finder/README.md

-# finder
-An MVC java based web application  that helps automate the process of technical errors and issues reporting and response by the technical team
+This is a java-based web application employing the MVC architeture to help automate the process of giving responses to customers on technical errors reporting.
+The projeect is in progress and hope to use chatbots and voicebots to meet the objective.